Resource

 Why Expansion Comes Up

-Searches for add-on batteries usually mean the homeowner wants flexibility instead of overcommitting on day one
+Add-on battery questions usually mean the homeowner wants flexibility instead of overcommitting on day one

 People searching for a Powerwall 3 additional battery, add-on battery, or battery expansion path are usually deciding whether to start smaller and preserve room for a broader backup strategy later.
 That is a disciplined question.
 Expansion should be planned intentionally so the first installation still feels coherent if the home grows into more coverage, more comfort loads, or longer outage expectations.